-On completion of construction work on the Residenz, the final development of Würzburg Palace Gardens or the Hofgarten was tackled during the rule of the Prince Bishop of Würzburg, Adam Friedrich von Seinsheim (reigned 1755-1779).
+On completion of construction work on the Residence, the final development of the Würzburg Court Garden was tackled during the rule of the Prince Bishop of Würzburg, Adam Friedrich von Seinsheim (reigned 1755-1779).
 Seinsheim employed the Bohemian-born garden artist Johann Prokop Mayer (1735-1804) as new court gardener to help him in the realisation of the project.

 Mayer skilfully divides the awkwardly sized garden terrain rising steeply toward the bastions, into individual, symmetrical self-contained sections.
 This resulted in the creation of approximately three equal sized parts, namely the East Garden, the South Garden and the nursery grounds.
 Mayer filled all sections of the gardens with an abundance of topiary fruit trees, hedges, trellises, potted plants and pergola walks.

-Ground plan of the Würzburg Court Gardens as originally envisaged by Johann Prokop Mayer, Würzburg 1774
+Ground plan of the Würzburg Court Garden as originally envisaged by Johann Prokop Mayer, Würzburg 1774

-View from the south wing of the Residenz of the
+View from the south wing of the Residence of the

 In the past few years, the flower borders of the East and South Gardens have been planted with inspiration from historical designs, and new fruit trees, which are to be cultivated according to old training methods, have been planted in the restored kitchen gardens below the orangery in 2001.
 A small 19th century landscape presents itself beyond the formal parts of the gardens towards the city.